MetaCell/scidash/README.md

 ## Installation with Docker

-This installation procedure will relies on the use of docker and docker-compose, if you don't have these already installed in your machine you can follow these [link 1](https://docs.docker.com/install/) and [link 2](https://docs.docker.com/compose/install/).
+This installation procedure relies on the use of docker and docker-compose, if you don't have these already installed in your machine you can follow these [link 1](https://docs.docker.com/install/) and [link 2](https://docs.docker.com/compose/install/).

 In order to install scidash in your machine you will need to clone the scidash repository